fattah247/Spotify-API-GGI/README.md

    - PATCH /orders/:id: Updates fields on the specified order and returns the updated object.
    - DELETE /orders/:id: Deletes the specified order.

-# List API Requests and Responses

-For the complete API request and response examples, please refer to the preferred format gist provided above.

 # How to Run in Local

 To run the API locally, follow these steps: